The Science of Stage Fright: What’s Really Going on for Professional Musicians

 This is where your inner critic might go into overdrive, but it's not proof that you're a failure.
 It's evidence that you care deeply and your body's natural protective system is doing the job it was built for.

-How To Rewire the Patterns of Music Performance Anxiety
+Rewiring the Patterns of Music Performance Anxiety

-Because here's the truth.
-It doesn't mean there's something wrong with you or your musical ability.
+Your nerves aren't telling you there's something wrong with you or your musical ability.
 Nerves are not your fault.

-And these patterns are the key to unlocking change and transformation.
+These patterns are the key to unlocking change and transformation.

 You are not "a nervous person".
 You are a person whose brain and body have learned specific ways of responding to pressure.

 Understanding this allows something important to shift.
-You:

 stop seeing your symptoms as proof of weakness